Journal

 Sabrina Joseph, American University in Dubai

-Julia Kuehn, University of Hong Kong
+Julia Kuehn, University of Groningen

-Selina Lai-Henderson, Duke-Kunshan University
+Selina Lai-Henderson, Duke Kunshan University

 Gary Chi-hung Luk, The Chinese University of Hong Kong